pwrignall/tools-and-resources/README.md

 - [Modern JavaScript Explained for Dinosaurs](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70) - The goal of this article is to provide a historical context of how JavaScript tools have evolved to what they are today in 2017
 - [The Odin Project](https://www.theodinproject.com/) - This project is designed to fill in the gap for people who are trying to hack it on their own but still want a high quality education
 - [Web developer roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a web developer

-## Geo

-- [Felt](https://felt.com/) - Felt is the world's first collaborative mapping tool built for anyone to make a beautiful map in minutes
-- [Cartography Playground](https://cartography-playground.gitlab.io/) - A simple and interactive website for explaining cartographic algorithms, problems and other matters
-- [Geocomputation with R](https://geocompr.robinlovelace.net/index.html) - A book on geographic data analysis, visualization and modeling
-- [Leaflet](https://leafletjs.com/) - A JavaScript library for interactive maps
-- [Mapbox](https://www.mapbox.com/) - Maps, geocoding, and navigation APIs & SDKs
-- [OSM Queries](https://osm-queries.ldodds.com/) - A collection of queries to help you use the OpenStreetMap Overpass API